Hi, what do you want to do?

 Where is Agriculture?

 Students study agriculture.
-In this agriculture instructional activity, students investigate how agriculture helps to meet a family's needs.
+In this agriculture activity, students investigate how agriculture helps to meet a family's needs.
 Students identify things in their home that began as agriculture.

 Curated OER